As of fifteen minutes (and one very cold beer) ago, I officially own the beautiful house I’m sitting in right now.

 Get your career right.
 Seek raises and promotions.
 Consider other income streams, but don’t glamorize side hustles.
 (As we’ve said before, it’s much better to max out growth potential in your day job.
 People should not assume the pressure of a second job because their company is too morally bankrupt to pay them a living wage.)
 Try to join a union, or organize new ones in your workplace to protect everyone’s dignity and quality of life.
 Because we would all be better off if we lived in a society that made it easy to live within our means.

 Ignore the naysayers

-I have had more one-hundred-follower finance bros (who always seem to pick a name that abbreviates to three Ms, the cheek) give me unsolicited advice on this topic than any other we’ve covered on the site.
+I have had more one-hundred-follower finance bros (who always seem to pick a name that abbreviates to three Ms, the cheek) give me unsolicited advice on the topic of mortgage debt than any other topic we’ve covered on the site.

 Advice is too kind a word.
 It’s unsolicited scolding.